-It is recommended to enable WEP on your wireless router or access point before configuring your wireless adapter.
-If you are joining an existing network, you will need to know the WEP key being used.
+It is recommended to enable WPA-PSK on your wireless router or access point before configuring your wireless adapter.
+If you are joining an existing network, you will need to know the WPA-PSK passphrase being used.

-- Open the Wireless Connection Manager by double-clicking on the D-Link icon on your desktop.
-From the list of available wireless networks, select the network you want to connect to and click Connect.
-If the network is using WEP, the screen (as shown to the right) will appear. - 2.
-Enter the WEP key exactly as it is on your wireless router or access point. - 3.
-Click the Show text in the password field box to see the WEP key.
-Unchecking it will hide the key. - 4.
-Click OK to connect to the network.
+- 1. Open the Wireless Connection Manager by double-clicking on the D-Link icon on your desktop. - 2.
+Highlight the wireless network (SSID) you would like to connect to and click Connect.
+If the network is using WPA-PSK, the screen (as shown to the bottom-right) will appear. - Enter the WPA-PSK passphrase exactly as it is on your wireless router or access point.
+Click the Show text in the password field box to see the passphrase.
+Unchecking it will hide it.

+4. Click OK to connect to the network.
 Allow up to 30 seconds to connect.

-If you would like to create a new network and enter the WEP settings, refer to the next page.
+If you would like to create a new network and enter the WPA-PSK settings, refer to the next page.